-Spring 2014 Information will be updated in early October.
+Spring 2015 Information will be updated in mid-October.

-The housing registration process for students entering IWU in the spring begins during the second week of December.
+The housing selection process for students entering IWU in the spring begins during the second week of December.
 Due to the smaller number of students entering mid-year, our process is more condensed than in the fall.
-Students who have submitted their Enrollment Card and deposit will receive a phone call from a professional staff member in the Office of Residential Life.
+Students who have submitted their and deposit will receive a phone call from a professional staff member in the Office of Residential Life.

 For students who are planning to commute from home or live out of the residence halls, we will be collecting local addresses during this conversation.
 For students who will be living in the residence halls, the following are the typical series of events: